MicroEJ/docs/ApplicationDeveloperGuide/stackTraceReader.rst

 traces with lines owned by different applications and the firmware.
 Other debug information files can be appended using the :guilabel:`Additional object files` option.
-Lines owned by the firmware can be decoded with the firwmare debug information file (optionally made available by your firmware provider).
+Lines owned by the firmware can be decoded with the firmware debug information file (optionally made available by your firmware provider).